From Dream to Reality: A Step-by-Step System to Finally Achieve Your Goals

 Want to run a marathon?
 Start by walking 20 minutes a day.
 Want to build a business?
 Start by defining your ideal customer.

-Tip #89: Prioritize Your Goals
+Prioritize Your Goals Ruthlessly

 You can't pursue everything at once with equal intensity.
 It's a recipe for burnout.